utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 The Postman web app is under active development.
 There are features you can only access in the Postman desktop app, not in your browser:

-* **Find and replace** - The Postman desktop app supports [finding and replacing values in a workspace](/docs/getting-started/basics/navigating-postman/#find-and-replace), but this function isn't available on the Postman web app yet.
+* **Find and replace** - The Postman desktop app supports [finding and replacing values in a workspace](/docs/getting-started/basics/navigating-postman/#find-and-replace), but this feature isn't available in the Postman web app.
 * **Certificates and proxy** - The Postman desktop app enables you to customize [certificates](/docs/sending-requests/certificates/) and [proxy configurations](/docs/getting-started/installation/proxy/#configuring-proxy-settings).
 On the Postman web app, these take the browser defined value and can't be overridden by Postman.
-* **Postman Interceptor** - [Interceptor](/docs/sending-requests/capturing-request-data/interceptor/) syncs cookies from your browser to the Postman desktop app and captures network requests directly from the browser.
-It's not possible to use Interceptor with the Postman web app.
+* **Postman Interceptor and the Postman proxy** - [Interceptor](/docs/sending-requests/capturing-request-data/interceptor/) and [the Postman proxy](/docs/sending-requests/capturing-request-data/capture-with-proxy/) enable you to capture traffic and syncs cookies from your browser or client apps to the Postman desktop app.
+It's not possible to use Interceptor or the Postman proxy with the Postman web app.
+* **Collection run export** - You can [export the results of a collection run](/docs/collections/running-collections/intro-to-collection-runs/#sharing-collection-runs) to a JSON file using the Postman desktop app.
+This feature isn't available in the Postman web app.
+* **Performance testing** - You can use the Postman desktop app to [simulate user traffic](/docs/collections/performance-testing/testing-api-performance/), so you can observe how your API behaves under load.
+Performance testing isn't available for the Postman web app.
+* **On-premises Git integration** - You must use the Postman desktop app to [connect your API](/docs/designing-and-developing-your-api/versioning-an-api/using-on-prem-git-repo/) to GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server repositories.
 * **Lightweight Postman API Client** - You can use the [lightweight API Client](/docs/getting-started/basics/using-api-client/) to send requests from the Postman desktop app when you aren't signed in to Postman.

 ## Updating Postman